 - An employee who, on or after July 1, 2015, works in California for 30 or more days within a year from the beginning of employment is entitled to paid sick leave. - Paid sick leave accrues at the rate of one hour per every 30 hours worked, paid at the employee's regular wage rate.
-Accrual shall begin on the first day of employment or July 1, 2015, whichever is later. - Accrued paid sick leave shall carry over to the following year of employment and may be capped at 48 hours or 6 days.
-However, subject to specified conditions, if an employer has a paid sick leave, paid leave or paid time off policy (PTO) that provides no less than 24 hours or three days of paid leave or paid time off, no accrual or carry over is required if the full amount of leave is received at the beginning of each year in accordance with the policy.
+Accrual shall begin on the first day of employment or July 1, 2015, whichever is later.
+Accrued paid sick leave shall carry over to the following year of employment and may be capped at 80 hours or 10 days. - An employer can also provide 5 days or 40 hours, whichever is greater, of paid sick leave "up-front" at the beginning of a 12-month period.
+No accrual or carry over is required. - Other accrual plans that meet specified conditions, including PTO plans, may also satisfy the requirements.